ClickHouse/ClickHouse/docs/en/sql-reference/functions/url-functions.md

 ### firstSignificantSubdomainRFC

-Returns the “first significant subdomain”, similar to [firstSignficantSubdomain](#firstsignificantsubdomain) but according to RFC 1034.
+Returns the “first significant subdomain”.
+Similar to [firstSignficantSubdomain](#firstsignificantsubdomain) but according to RFC 1034.

 **Syntax**